bikefittr.com

 Hip Angle: The Critical Measurement

-Hip Angle Characteristics Best For
+Hip Angle CdA Impact Power Impact Best For

 Saddle Selection and Position